 Chateau Jiahu

 750 mL bottle, approx. $11.99 at Shopper’s Village, High St, Lexington, KY, USA.
-Pictured bottle is an oxidized, undrinkable one from 2023 purchased in 2022.

 Well, here we go with another Sam Calagione/DFH inspired “concept” (for want of a better term) beer.
 Frankly I’m not really *that* interested in the thinking behind such beers, only if they taste good now!
-The history and context is nice, but without a quality, highly drinakble product at the end of the process there is not much in it for consumers at the sharp end.
-DFH may have learned a lot about brewing via the process, but the drinkeres won’t be very concerned with that.
+The history and context is nice, but without a quality, highly drinkable product at the end of the process there is not much in it for consumers at the sharp end.
+DFH may have learned a lot about brewing via the process, but the drinkers won’t be very concerned with that.
 Luckily, this one does taste good!

 Pours cloudy orange with a nicely formed, thick head that has some very good retention.
 Lacing is mid-range with a thickness that is a little deceiving.
 Sweet, honey based, slightly floral (hop) nose, light and rather attractive.
 Nice thick and satisfying mouthfeel – seems quite luxurious – velvet like.